The Power Play by The Market Herald Announces Inte... | INN

-The Power Play by The Market Herald Announces Interviews with Algernon Pharmaceuticals, NextechAR, UCore Rare Metals, Falcon Gold, and Durango Resources on Latest Company News
+The Power Play by The Market Herald Announces Interviews with SoLVBL Solutions, Xebra Brands Ltd., Prophecy DeFi, and Max Resource on Latest Company News

-The Market Herald, the leading source of authoritative breaking stock market news for self-directed investors spoke with Algernon Pharmaceuticals, UCore Rare Metals Inc., Nextech AR Solutions, Falcon Gold Corp., and Durango Resources Inc. about their latest company news
+The Power Play by The Market Herald has announced the release of new interviews with SoLVBL Solutions, Xebra Brands Ltd., Prophecy DeFi, and Max Resource discussing their latest press releases

-The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive interviews with company executives.
+The Power Play by The Market Herald provides investors with a quick snapshot of what they need to know about the company’s latest press release through exclusive insights and interviews with company executives.

-Algernon (CSE:AGN)(OTCQB:AGNPF) files pre-IND meeting request for phase 2 Ifenprodil chronic cough study

-Algernon Pharmaceuticals has filed a pre-IND meeting request with the U.S. Food and Drug Administration.
-CEO Christopher Moreau spoke with Dave Jackson of The Market Herald to discuss the importance of the filing.
-For the full interview with Algernon click here.

-Ucore (TSXV:UCU) (OTCQX:UURAF) and Southeast Conference enter MOA to establish a natural resource development complex

-Ucore and Alaska’s Southeast Conference have executed an MOA for the establishment of a Natural Resource Development Complex which will include land and a building suitable to house Ucore’s rare earth element separation and purification plant.
-The Market Herald spoke with CEO Patrick Ryan about what this means for the company’s future.
-For the full interview with Ucore click here.
+Max Resource has assayed 3.3 per cent copper over 15m at its Cesar Project in northeastern Colombia.
+Brett Matich, CEO of Max Resource spoke with Dave Jackson to discuss the significance of the results.

+For the full interview with Max Resource Corp. and to learn more about their recent assay, click here.

-Video interviews for The Power Play by The Market Herald are released daily at The Power Play by The Market Herald.
+Interviews for The Power Play by The Market Herald are released daily.
+To learn more about the companies featured in The Power Play or to explore our other interviews visit The Power Play by The Market Herald.

 About The Market Herald